 Rudolf Baumgartner, M.D. has served as our Executive Vice President and Chief Medical Officer since June 2007.
-Dr. Baumgartner received a B.S. and an M.D. from Pennsylvania State University and completed post-doctoral training at the University of Michigan, Johns Hopkins University and the National Institutes of Health (NIH).
+Dr. Baumgartner received a B.S. and an M.D. from Pennsylvania State University and completed post-doctoral training at the University of Michigan and Johns Hopkins University.

 William K. McVicar, Ph.D. joined us in September 2007 as Executive Vice President, Pharmaceutical Development and has served as our Executive Vice President and Chief Scientific Officer since January 2009.
 Dr. McVicar also served as our interim President from May 2013 until August 2014.
-Dr. McVicar received a B.S. from the State University of New York College at Oneonta and a Ph.D. in Chemistry from the University of Vermont.
+Dr. McVicar received a B.S. from the State University of New York at Oneonta and a Ph.D. in Chemistry from the University of Vermont

 Dale Ritter joined us as a financial consultant in June 2014 and has served as our Vice President-Finance since August 2014.
-From May 2011 to November 2013, Mr. Ritter served in various roles at Coronado Biosciences, Inc., most recently as Senior Vice President, Finance and Chief Accounting Officer.
-Prior to his work at Coronado Biosciences Inc., from January 2011 to May 2011, Mr. Ritter served as an Independent Financial Consultant.
 Mr. Ritter received a B.A. from Syracuse University and an M.B.A. from Babson College.